HOME WISE Uranium Project > Mining & Milling > Issues >

 CNSC starts Environmental Assessment of Rabbit Lake Tailings North Pit Expansion Project: Cameco is proposing to extend the life of the Rabbit Lake Operation by expanding the tailings capacity at the site from the current 9 million cubic meters (Mm3) to 12 Mm3.
 The proposed expansion would support milling activities at Rabbit Lake to approximately 2028 or longer.

-> View Rabbit Lake Tailings Expansion external link (Cameco)
+> View Rabbit Lake Tailings Expansion (Cameco)

 In spite of improvements, Rabbit Lake still Canada's uranium mine with by far the highest load of uranium discharged to the environment